broadinstitute/monorepo/libs/jump_smiles/README.md

 ## Best Practices

 1. **Method Selection**:
-   - Use `jump_canonical` for general-purpose standardization
+   - Use `jump_canonical` when working with the [JUMP Cell Painting dataset](https://github.com/jump-cellpainting/datasets)
    - Use `jump_alternate_1` when dealing with tautomer-heavy datasets

 2. **Performance Optimization**: